 Triggering workflows

-• Manual: Enables you to execute a workflow manually against multiple targets simultaneously.
+• Manual trigger enables you to execute a workflow manually against one or multiple targets simultaneously.

-• API: Enables you to execute a workflow with the Nexthink API.
+• API Trigger enables you to execute a workflow using the Workflows API.

-• Scheduled: Enables you to execute a workflow within the timeframe defined by the NQL query.
+• Scheduled trigger enables you to execute a workflow within the defined timeframe and target devices/users defined by an NQL query.

-• Events: Enables you to execute a real-time event workflow defined by the NQL query.
+• Events trigger enables you to execute a real-time event workflow defined by an NQL query.

 Triggering a workflow manually

-3. Grant Trigger manually all workflows permissions or share a workflow with trigger permissions.
+Grant users the Trigger manually all workflows permission or share the workflow with trigger-specific permissions.

 Triggering a workflow via API